msatpathy26/edgex-deployment/README.md

 # edgex-deployment
-IOT deployment model based on edgex
+A model IOT deployment based on edgex foundry